We look forward to welcoming you to the Language Centre and the University of Leeds. Below you'll find our step-by-step preparation and arrival guide.

-Find out more about your health entitlements and registering with a doctor.
+Find out more about your health entitlements and registering with a doctor and dentist.

-Our Disability Services provide specialist support for disabled students, including students with physical disabilities, mental health conditions, autism spectrum condition, specific learning needs (eg dyslexia) and long-term medical conditions.
+Our Disability Services provide specialist support for disabled students, including students with physical disabilities, mental health conditions, autism spectrum condition, specific learning needs (eg dyslexia or dyspraxia), students who are deaf and hard of hearing, blind or partially sighted and students with long-term medical conditions.

-Check our services to see if you might benefit.
+Read more about our disability services to see if you might benefit.

-We encourage you to contact us as early as possible before you come to Leeds.
-Email firstname.lastname@example.org and fill in the Disability Services support form.
-This will help us arrange any support you might need in your first few days and during your course.
+This will help us to arrange any support you might need in your first few days and during your course.
 The information you give us will be treated confidentially and won't affect your offer.